Zećira Mušović: Personal life

-Mušović is in a relationship with Swedish professional ice hockey player Alen Bibić.
-In 2018 Mušović graduated with a degree in economics from Lund University.
-Her older brother Huso Mušović was himself a lower division footballer.
+In 2018, Mušović graduated with a degree in economics from Lund University.

 Mušović maintains a personal blog at her own website.
 She has firm political views and challenged two of her social media contacts over their support for the controversial Sweden Democrats party at the 2018 Swedish general election.

+Her older brother Huso Mušović was himself a lower division footballer.
+Mušović is in a relationship with Swedish professional ice hockey player Alen Bibić.
+In February 2025, she announced she is pregnant.